Recently as featured on Vertikal was a news story highlighting the importance of wearing a safety harness whilst working at height.

 This is part of our strategy to maintain our strapline, “Experience the Difference”.

 COVID-19 Announcement To comply with Government guidance we are now offering either video conference or e-learning courses.
 Practical sessions and test papers will be postponed for a period of up to 90 days, allowing for licence renewals to be done smoothly and promptly.
-You will understand that on certain subjects we cannot issue licences to people who have never undertaken a practical session or completed a test paper.
 Please call or email for more information.